iRobotEducation/create3_docs/docs/hw/overview.md

 ![Create® 3 from its above-front-right, next to its dock.](data/front_iso.jpg "Robot Front")<br>
 The front of the robot features a multizone bumper with seven pairs of IR proximity sensors, which can be used to detect obstacles.
-The top of the robot contains three buttons which can all be overloaded by a ROS 2 application (only the • and •• buttons can be overloaded in the iRobot Coding app.)
+The top of the robot contains three buttons which can all be overloaded by a ROS 2 application (only the • and •• buttons can be overloaded using the iRobot Education Bluetooth®[^1] protocol.)
 The power button features a ring of six RGB LEDs for indication.

 ![Create® 3 from its above-rear-left, with the top cover and cargo bay removed.](data/rear_iso.jpg "Robot Rear")<br>